mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Since you will be at the outpatient BMT clinic for several hours daily you will be provided with meals.

-<p class="question hidden">Could you walk me through what happens here in detail?
-They arrive, who do they meet, where do they go etc.</p>

 #### Receiving Chemotherapy
-Once you have been evaluated and the Pharmacist has talked through your medications<span class="feedback remove invisible">, you'll be brought to a nearby chemotherapy suite where</span> you'll receive your chemotherapy.<span class="feedback remove invisible">You are free to bring newspapers, books, your tablet or computer with you.</span>
+Once you have been evaluated and the Pharmacist has talked through your medications you'll receive your chemotherapy.
 Before you receive your chemotherapy it goes through a number of safety checks to make sure everything is correct.

 * Your chemotherapy is ordered by your doctor
 * A nurse checks your chemotherapy order